 As part of the FY22/23 Capital Improvement Program (CIP), the City Council approved seed funding for a Skatepark Park Project.
-This multi-year project aims to, ultimately, construct a 10,000 SF skate park suitable for all ages, users and multiply types of non-motorized wheeled riding.
-The $158,000 of American Rescue Plan Act (ARPA) funding was allocated to the project.
-This seed funding will allow for the skate park site assessment and preliminary design.
+This multi-year project aims to, ultimately, construct a skate park suitable for all ages, users and multiple types of non-motorized wheeled riding. $158,000 of American Rescue Plan Act (ARPA) funding was allocated as seed funding for the project.
+This funding will allow for the skate park site assessment and preliminary design.

 COMING SOON: The City will be releasing a community survey to gather feedback on potential locations for the proposed skatepark.
 Sign up for notifications (above) or check back soon for the survey link!

 Skateparks provide an amazing physical, mental, and social outlet and can support a vast range of ages and activities all in one place.
 Skateparks are an inclusive environment to be enjoyed by skateboarders, inline skaters, roller skaters, scooter riders, BMX, and Wheelchair Motocross (WCMX).

 Skateparks are unique in that they provide personal development opportunities for young

 people, including physical strengthening, mental stimulus, and social growth all through shared experiences.
 A high-quality skatepark offers physical challenges through professionally designed graduated obstacles that provide different recreational experiences for various age groups; children grow and develop via self-advancement and skill-building.
 Skateparks also provide a creative outlet for riders to explore board/wheel sports in a safe and encouraging atmosphere, and the cost to participate is meager compared to other sports.

 • Skateparks are community spaces for park users and spectators alike that provide a positive environment for kids to build friendships outside of school, learn from others, and have fun!